runrig-coop/hedgerows/index.md

     today.

 ## The Gathering for Open Agricultural Technology
-A little over a year ago, I sat with a dozen or so engineers, agronomists, designers and soil scientists, clustered around a couple hastily arranged tables.
+About a year and a half ago, I sat with a dozen or so engineers, agronomists, designers and soil scientists, clustered around a couple hastily arranged tables.
 It was an "unconference"[^unconf] session titled "Justice for Nature."[^J4N] Across the wide, high-ceilinged hall and its adjoining patios,